Manchester

 History is all around you in the architecture - The signs of the industrial revolution are everywhere.

-Rolls Royce - It’s where Rolls met Royce - Charles Rolls and Henry Royce first met in Manchester’s city center Midland Hotel.
+Rolls Royce - It’s where Rolls met Royce - Charles Rolls and Henry Royce first met in Manchester’s city centre Midland Hotel.

 The canals - Perfect for a long walk, to sit beside during the summer or for a booze cruise.